rudderlabs/rudder-transformer/v0/personalize/scripts/README.md

-#Instructions to run create-trackingid.js

-This is a script that you can run if you want to create a tracking id which is needed while creating a destination for AWS Personalize in RudderStack automatically.
+# Instructions to Run `create-trackingid.js`

+In order to configure AWS Personalize as a destination in RudderStack, you need to first generate a tracking ID.
+Running this script allows you to do so.

+Please follow these steps:

-Download the script in local.
+- Download the script locally.

-To run the script import aws-sdk and readline-sync. npm install aws-sdk npm install readline-sync
+- To run the script import `aws-sdk` and `readline-sync`.
+  - `npm install aws-sdk`
+  - `npm install readline-sync`

-Run the script
+- Run the script
-node create-trackingid.js
+`node create-trackingid.js`

-In the console it will ask your:
+- In the console you will be asked to enter the following:
-1. Access Key ID
+  - Access Key ID
-2. Secret Access Key
+  - Secret Access Key
-3. Region
+  - Region
-4. Name of Dataset Group
+  - Name of Dataset Group
-5. Number of Fields you need in the AVRO SCHEMA in addition to already required Fields : USER_ID,TIMESTAMP,ITEM_ID
+  - Number of fields you need in the AVRO SCHEMA in addition to already required fields : `USER_ID`,`TIMESTAMP`,`ITEM_ID`
-6. Name of the other fields
+  - Name of the other fields
-7. Type of other fields.
+  - Type of other fields

+- As an ouput, you will get all the ARNs of Dataset Group, Dataset, Schema, and Event Tracker.
+- You will also get the tracking ID as an output.
+Please note this tracking ID down.

-About Avro Schema:
+## About Avro Schema

 Avro schemas are defined using JSON.
-Schemas are composed of primitive types (null, boolean, int, long, float, double, bytes, and string)and complex types (record, enum, array, map, union, and fixed)
+The schemas are composed of primitive types (null, boolean, int, long, float, double, bytes, and string) and complex types (record, enum, array, map, union, and fixed).

-In the ouput you will get all the ARNs of Dataset Group, Dataset, Schema, Event Tracker.
-Also Tracking Id will be an output.
-Please note that down for future use.
+Learn more about the Avro Schemas [here](https://avro.apache.org/docs/current/spec.html).

+# Contact Us
+In case you come across any issues while running this script, please feel free to [contact us](https://rudderstack.com/contact/).
+You can also chat with us on our [Discord](https://discordapp.com/invite/xNEdEGw) channel.